 Security

-Zelle® Scams
+Staying Safe from Zelle® Scams

 Zelle® is a fast and easy way to send money to people you know.
 But that same speed makes it a target for scammers.
 Since Zelle® transfers funds directly between bank accounts without purchase protection, money sent to a scammer is often impossible to recover.
-At Provident Credit Union, we're here to help you use Zelle® safely and protect your financial well-being.

-If you believe you have sent money to a scammer:
+If you believe you have sent money to a scammer

 - Contact your financial institution immediately.